madd-games/apocalypse/README.md

 Madd Apocalypse
 ===============

-A simple engine for first-person shooters.
+An advanced engine for first-person shooters.

 Features
 ========